manuel-serrano/hiphop/README.md

 applications.
 It executes on unmodified JavaScript engines, let them run on server-side or client-side.

-See [HipHop.js](http://hop.inria.fr/hiphop) for a complete documentation.
+See [HipHop.js](http://hop.inria.fr/hiphop) for the complete generic documentation.

+The documentation of this commit can be found [here](./doc/README.md).

 Installation
 ------------